-The governor-designated state agency has discretion on determining the "cost of living adjustment" for applicants.
-We encourage states to work with their Department of Labor to determine the appropriate formula and adjustment for cost of living.
+The Governor-designated state agency has discretion on determining the "cost of living adjustment" for applicants.
+We encourage states to work with their Department of Labor to determine the appropriate formula and make adjustments, if necessary, for any increases in the cost of living.